Gaming has seen explosive growth over the last decade — becoming a behemoth of an industry that’s worth over $200 billion.

 Rather than being locked into closed ecosystems, players can also buy, sell, and trade in-game items in open marketplaces.
 This creates a secondary market for in-game items, which can increase their value and provide players with ways to earn money from playing the game.

-There are many web3 games emerging recently — from MMORPGs, to first-person shooters, to mobile games.
+There are many blockchain games emerging recently — from MMORPGs, to first-person shooters, to mobile games.
 Some of the most popular examples by usage include:

 Gamers can also interact with other lands to buy real estate, attend events, etc. bringing peer-to-peer communication to life.